 Just its expensive counterpart, the archival inks are non-toxic, odorless, and photocopy-safe.
 Performance-wise, this pack of black pens are just as impressive as the inks do not skip, smear, or bleed through paper.
 Hence, it can apply to Zentangle tiles, vellum, trace paper, and many other types of sheets.

 Offering different fine tips, the set is suitable for architecture, technical drawings, sketching, journaling, note-taking, and of course, Zentangle.
 The fine line tips will help you when you are working on minute details and crisp lines.
 With one brush tip pen included, creating wide strokes or coloring large areas can be done faster.

 Because the inks are waterproof, you can also use watercolor and markers along with these fineliners to complete your artwork.
 Note that for watercolor, you need to wait for a few minutes until the ink or paint dries before applying the second layer.
 To achieve the best results, use these pens with acid-free papers.

 8. Sakura Micron Pen Set Zentangle

-Dubbed as one of the best pens for Zentangle art, you can produce professional-quality abstract art.
+Dubbed as one of the top-rated pens for Zentangle art, you can produce professional-quality abstract art.
 Not many first-timers realize that refining illustrating skills can be accomplished with a few black pens.

 In this basic set, you get a 0.45 mm and two 0.25 mm tip.
 Based on experience, I believe the logic behind this offering is that there are usually more details in a pattern compared to outlines.
 Aside from drawing details, I also use the smaller tip for shading.
 Because the nib is extremely fine and the pen is comfortable to hold, I can execute the shading with better control.